What We Offer

 Eye Movement Desensitization and Reprocessing (EMDR)

-EMDR was developed in the 1990's as to help survivors or witnesses of life-threatening situations reduce the frequency, severity and intensity of PTSD symptoms such as nightmares, flashbacks, depression and anxiety.
+EMDR was developed in the 1990's to help survivors or witnesses of life-threatening situations experience lasting relief from PTSD symptoms such as nightmares, flashbacks, depression and anxiety.
 EMDR is based on the idea that negative thoughts, feelings and behaviours are the result of unprocessed memories.
 Treatment involves recalling the traumatic event in a safe space, and using eye movement techniques to process difficult memories so that they are less intrusive and distressing.

 Solution Focused Therapy (SFT)

 Solution-Focused Therapy (SFT) is a very practical, positive and strength-based approach that focuses on creating solutions for a better future.
 Working together we identify past and present factors contributing to the problem, we identify your strengths and unused resources, set specific goals and then work towards specific changes that would make your present and future better.
 SFT looks for exceptions to the problem so that you can take what is working elsewhere in your life and use it to help you find a solution for the problem you are facing.

 Body-Based Trauma Recovery

 Body-based, or Somatic, psychotherapy is a therapeutic approach which engages the body awareness as a powerful tool and intervention in therapy.
 Body-based therapy helps you increase self-awareness and the ability to self-regulate during emotional stress.
 The result is a deeper understanding of the body/mind connection with improved ability to release and regulate emotions.
 It also helps manage stress, resolve issues related to trauma, heal from and navigate life transitions, relationships and build resilience